 This means that you have hit a boundary that won’t and cannot change over time.
 This is the skeletal structure of your body reaching its limit: bone hits bone.

 The restriction you encounter due to the end of the range of motion of your bones will vary in all bodies, because we all have different sized and shaped bones which relate differently to one another depending on each person.
 When two bones meet each other, and compression occurs, you simply can’t move any further in that direction.
 Forcing it will most likely result in injury.
-Years of practise are not going to change this.
-When bone hits bone, or presses the tissue between - this is it!
+Years of practice are not going to change this.
+When bone hits bone, or presses the tissue between – this is it!

 It can result in frustration when you hit that point of restriction that doesn’t seem to give – especially when you don’t realise that it is your bone structure (not lack of effort or dedication!) that stops you from going further.
 You do yoga for years and years and nothing seems to move, while your friend has landed at the “perfect” pose already.
 Imagine the relief knowing that there is nothing you can do or haven’t done yet that will change this; it’s just the way you are built.
 Finally you can give up working towards the “perfect” pose that you will never reach.

-Instead of putting your energy and efforts into getting somewhere, and following the mind’s tendency to always go further, you can now start practising a much more advanced form of yoga - the yoga of acceptance and being present to how it is.
+Instead of putting your energy and efforts into getting somewhere, and following the mind’s tendency to always go further, you can now start practicing a much more advanced form of yoga – the yoga of acceptance and being present to how it is.
 You can start to feel the energetic presence of the pose, you can begin to observe the flow of energy through the body, you can begin to feel the emotional quality, or the spiritual significance of the pose.
 There is a whole world to discover in just being where you are…

 In a nutshell, yoga has not ended when you have reached your limit in a pose; it has just begun.

 Also good to note is that compression is not bad.
 It’s ok to feel compression, but it should never hurt!
 Wanting to go further, whatever the cost, will only result in injury.
-However, regularly practising your full range of motion helps you to maintain this full range of motion.
+However, regularly practicing your full range of motion helps you to maintain this full range of motion.
 So, by all means, find your boundaries, but above all, respect them.

 Another benefit of experiencing compression (particularly in Yin Yoga when you hold poses for 3-5 minutes at a time) is that you stimulate the vitality and mobility of the energy body coursing through those tissues.
 An effective way to stimulate the meridian system is to push on or pull the connective tissue.
 You increase the flow of chi / life energy and the body begins to balance and heal.